-First Prize In Class X, A, O or T: The Challenge Trophy presented by Andrew Tucker (GM2 GC) in 2003 and an NRA Gold Medal.
-In each remaining class: an NRA Gold Medal.
-Second Prize In each class: an NRA Silver Medal.
-Third Prize In each class: an NRA Bronze Medal.
+First Prize In Class X, A, O or T: The Challenge Trophy

+presented by Andrew Tucker (GM2 GC) in 2003

 To be awarded to the competitors whose scores in the Century, Admiral Hutton, Donegall, Daily Telegraph and Conan Doyle make up the highest aggregates.

 Any ties will be decided by counting out.